AnyChart/docs.anychart.com/Basic_Charts/General_Settings.md

 ## Markers

 {api:anychart.standalones.MarkersFactory#anchor}Markers{api} are special symbols that mark certain points on a series.
-As a rule, they are used to mark certain values on a series or to make series on a multi-series chart more distinguishable.
+As a rule, they are used to mark certain values on a series or to make series on a multiple-series chart more distinguishable.

 All chart types allow configuring markers: both on a whole series and in individual points.
 Available settings include type, size, fill color, and others.